 Medicare beneficiaries can change Medigap plans anytime; however, a new application may require medical underwriting.
-Although, state-specific rules may allow you to change plans during certain times without worry of underwriting.
+However, state-specific rules may allow you to change plans during certain times without worry of underwriting.

-Beneficiaries with severe health conditions will want to change plans during a time of no underwriting.
+Beneficiaries with severe health conditions will want to change plans during no underwriting.

 Don’t cancel your current Medicare coverage until the new policy is approved and active.
-Canceling benefits prematurely puts you at risk for a lapse in coverage or the inability to obtain new coverage.
+Canceling benefits prematurely puts you at risk of a lapse in coverage or the inability to obtain new coverage.

 Working with a licensed insurance agent to change policies is beneficial because they can walk you through the process.